Pie rule

 The use of pie rule was first reported in 1909 for a game in the Mancala family.
 Among modern games, Hex uses this rule.
 TwixT in tournament play uses a swap rule.
-The rule can be applied to other games which are otherwise solved for one player, such as Tablut.
+In Meridians, the first player places 2 stones on the board before the second player chooses the color.
+The rule can be applied to other games which are otherwise solved for one player, such as Gomoku or Tablut.

 The rule gets its name from the divide and choose method of ensuring fairness in when dividing a pie between two people: one person cuts the pie in half, then the other person chooses which half to eat.
 The person cutting the pie, knowing that the other person will choose the larger piece, will make as equal a division as possible.

 This rule acts as a normalization factor in games where there may be a first-move advantage.
 In games that cannot end in a draw, such as Hex, the pie rule theoretically gives the second player a win (since one of the players must have a winning strategy after the first move, and the second player can choose to be this player), but the practical result is that the first player will choose a move neither too strong nor too weak, and the second player will have to decide whether switching places is worth the first-move advantage.